Important Information

 Vantage Updated Wed, 2023 June 21 09:23

 The foreign exchange market, also known as forex, is the world’s largest and most liquid financial market.
-Trading terms can get confusing, even more so with Forex trading, which has its own technical jargon.
-But fret not, in this article, we will be introducing basic Forex terms that all traders should know in order to trade with confidence!
+Trading terms can be confusing, especially in Forex, which has its own technical jargon.
+But don’t worry, in this article, we will introduce basic Forex terms that all traders should know to trade with confidence!

-Here are the forex terms we will be covering:
+Here are the popular forex trading terms we will be covering:

 1. Currency pair